btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >
 >>[!failure]- The club is too chaotic, or everyone seems too engrossed in their own affairs to have noticed anything specific.

->[!question]- **Notice the suspicious grouo**
+>[!question]- **Notice the suspicious group**
 >
 >>[!success]- At the edge of the club, in a seemingly darkened booth, a familiar group catches your attention.
 You don't recognise them from the Academy, and something about their presence is disturbing.
 Their movements are stiff, and their faces seem unnaturally blank, as though they're wearing masks.
 Their unsettling aura has clearly been noticed, as there is an unusual length of empty space between them and the rest of the room.
 >>
 >>>[!question]- **Approach and observe (DC 5 [[Stats#👁️ Perception|Perception]] check)**
->>> Judging by their attire, the group appear to be mercenaries, rather than military.
+>>> Judging by their attire, the group appear to be not Academy soldiers, but rather mercenaries.
 Some are attempting to hide brightly-coloured tattoos, the designs which you cannot quite make out from this distance.
-They are all wearing the same uniform, with a distinctive insignia that you vaguely recognise.
 >>> On closer inspection, they look uncannily similar to a group you know...
 >>> *(Here, describe the player character who chose to speak.
 E.g. The merc has X coloured hair, is X feet tall...)*
 >>